ksrimmy/blog/_posts/2016-11-27-wifi-roaming.markdown

 # TL;DR

 * Use the same settings with all APs.
-* Change the distance between APs so that the signal strength exceeds -70 dBm.
+* Change the distance between APs so that the signal strength of the distant AP exceeds -70 dBm at the target location (couch, place of work, etc.).
 * Do not use poor designed clients. ;)

 # My setup